ceres-solver/ceres-solver/docs/source/bibliography.rst

 ..
 [HartleyZisserman] R.I.
 Hartley & A. Zisserman, **Multiview
    Geometry in Computer Vision**, Cambridge University Press, 2004.

 ..
+[KanataniMorris] K. Kanatani and D. D. Morris, **Gauges and gauge transformations for uncertainty description of geometric structure with indeterminacy**, *IEEE Transactions on Information Theory* 47(5):2017-2028, 2001.

+..
 [KushalAgarwal] A. Kushal and S. Agarwal, **Visibility based preconditioning for bundle adjustment**, *In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 2012.